 - If you want to correct someone, consider doing so privately and not in a Slack channel.

-- Do not send multiple messages to an unresponsive coworker or send push notifications for every message.
+- Do not send multiple messages to an unresponsive coworker or send push notifications (Notify Anyway) for every message.
 Slack notifications can pile up and become distracting and unproductive.
 Remember, fewer messages mean fewer notifications.

 - Try to search Slack first before asking someone to provide answers.

 - If you are logged into Slack but too busy to respond, consider setting your status to “Do Not Disturb” or “Away.”

 - Remember that Slack messages will be read on phone screens as well as large computer screens.
 Brevity is the soul of wit.

 - Even further: think about how to "chunk" your long paragraphs of text into shorter individual messages, and post those "chunks" separately and in sequence.
 That way, someone can comment or react to something specific that you said without slogging through the whole uninterrupted paragraph.
 It's a quicker and easier read!